Upholder/Victoria-class submarine: Design and development

 In the late 1970s the United Kingdom Ministry of Defence (MoD) proposed a diesel-electric submarine design to replace the Oberon class.
 The new submarine class was intended to provide a more cost-effective alternative for training and in coastal defence.
 The announcement for the new design took place in September 1979.
 Five designs were put forward, with the MoD selecting the 1,960-ton design.
 However, the need for export potential upped the displacement limit to 2,400 tons to allow for flexibility in construction if the need for alternative machinery and systems arose.

 The Vickers Shipbuilding & Engineering Ltd. (VSEL) Type 2400 diesel-electric patrol submarine design was selected.
 The design displaces between 2,168 and 2,220 tons surfaced and 2,400–2,455 tons submerged.
 The submarines are 230 ft 7 in long overall with a beam of 25 ft and a draught of 17 ft 8 in.
 The submarines had a complement between 44 and 47 with the Royal Navy.

 The submarines have a single-skinned, teardrop-shaped hull constructed from NQ1 high tensile steel.
 The hull is fitted with elastomeric acoustic tiles to reduce the submarine's acoustic signature.
 The class has a reported dive depth of over 650 ft.

 Machinery

 The submarines are powered by a single-shaft diesel-electric system.
 They are equipped with two Paxman Valenta 1600 RPS SZ diesel engines, each driving a 1.4 MW GEC electric alternator.
 There are two 120-cell Chloride batteries.
 The batteries have a 90-hour endurance at 3 kn.
 The submarine is propelled by a 4.028 MW GEC dual armature electric motor turning a seven-blade fixed pitch propeller.
 This gives the vessels a maximum speed of 12 kn on the surface and 20 kn submerged.
-They have a diesel fuel capacity of 200 tons, giving a range of 8000 nmi at 8 kn and 10000 nmi at snorting depth.
+They have a diesel fuel capacity of 200 tons, giving a range of 8000 nmi at 8 kn and 10000 nmi at snorkling depth.